 More recently I have explored and created a collection of Garden Birds, capture their exquisite expressions and colours using needle felting and hand blending of mostly English wools.

-Currently I am creating nuno shift dresses for everyday wear and sharing and teaching this method.
+Currently I am creating nuno shift dresses , jackets and bags for everyday wear and sharing and teaching this method.